-- (c)For the years ended December 31, 2017 and 2016, the Group were charged by associates for processing and therefore recognized processing expense in amount of NT\$43,099 thousand and NT\$49,487 thousand, respectively. - (d)For the years ended December 31, 2017 and 2016, the Group charged associates for processing and therefore recognized processing income in amount of NT\$178 thousand and NT\$168 thousand, respectively, which were recorded under the caption of operating revenues. - (e)For the years ended December 31, 2017 and 2016, the Group dealt with sales services on behalf of other related parties and therefore recognized commissions income in amount of NT\$0 and NT\$1,265 thousand, respectively, which were recorded under the caption of operating revenues. - (f)For the years ended December 31, 2017 and 2016, the Group were charged by associates due to product defect and therefore recognized compensation in amount of NT\$127 thousand and NT\$733 thousand, respectively, which were recorded under the caption of other gains and losses. - (g)For the years ended December 31, 2017 and 2016, the Group charged associates for processing product defect and therefore recognized compensation income in amount of NT\$0 and NT\$3 thousand, respectively, which were recorded under the caption of other incomes. - (h)For the years ended December 31, 2017 and 2016, the Group charged other related parties for provided services and recognized service revenue in amount of NT\$275 thousand and NT\$0, respectively, which were recorded under the caption of other incomes. - (i)Trade receivables from related parties
+- (c)For the years ended December 31, 2018 and 2017, the Group were charged by associates for processing and therefore recognized processing expense in amount of NT\$48,715 thousand and NT\$43,099 thousand, respectively. - (d)For the years ended December 31, 2018 and 2017, the Group charged associates for processing and therefore recognized processing income in amount of NT\$165 thousand and NT\$178 thousand, respectively, which were recorded under the caption of operating revenues. - (e)For the years ended December 31, 2018 and 2017, the Group were charged by associates due to product defect and therefore recognized compensation in amount of NT\$3 thousand and NT\$127 thousand, respectively, which were recorded under the caption of operating expenses. - (f)For the years ended December 31, 2018 and 2017, the Group were charged by associates for improved plant and therefore recognized repair expense in amount of NT\$63 thousand and NT\$0, respectively, which were recorded under the caption of operating expenses. - (g)For the years ended December 31, 2018 and 2017, the Group charged other related parties for provided services and recognized service revenue in amount of NT\$1,113 thousand and NT\$275 thousand, respectively, which were recorded under non-operating income and expenses-other income. - (h)Disposal of assets transaction